calaldees/teachingWorkshops/teacherTraining/assessment.md

 * "There is nothing noble in being superior to your fellow men.
 True nobility lies in being superior to your former self" (Anthony Moore)
 * Ken Robinson's Story - Mary - Year 3 - Cold breaktime - drawing God - 'nobody knows what god looks like' - 'they will in a minuet miss' - then the lesson starts, robbed of that freedom.

 * The first step is to measure whatever can be easily measured.
-This is ok as far as it goes
+This is ok as far as it goes.
 * The second step is to disregard that which can't be measured or give it an arbitrary quantitative value.
 This is artificial and misleading.
-* The third step is to presume that what cant be measured easily really isn't very important.
+* The third step is to presume that what can't be measured easily really isn't very important.
 This is blindness.
-* The forth step is to say that that which can't be easily measured really doesn't exist (Blatchford 2014)
+* The forth step is to say that that which can't be easily measured really doesn't exist.
+(Blatchford 2014)

 Activity: Discuss:Some schools ask for an attainment and effort grade? what do you think??